KnBrckr/hrecipe-microformat/readme.txt

 = 0.4 =
 * FIX: Correct Misc warnings and errors reported by PhpStorm
+* FIX: Only display recipe meta fields if data is available
+* FIX: create_function() is deprecated

 = 0.3.1 =
 * FIX: Recipes displaying multiple times when searching